freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-guidelines.md

 ### LODs

-In terms of [LODs](https://en.wikipedia.org/wiki/Level_of_detail_(computer_graphics)), we're only using one LOD, since the playfield size is compact enough so that most elements would be rendered at the same LOD anyway.
-Also, most assets will be under 1,000 triangles and thus the performance impact of LODs would be minimal.
+Regarding [LODs](https://en.wikipedia.org/wiki/Level_of_detail_(computer_graphics)) (Levels of Detail), we're only using one LOD.
+This guideline is based on the compact size of the playfield, where most elements would be rendered at the same LOD anyway.
+Additionally, most assets will be under 1,000 triangles, making the performance impact of LODs minimal.

 ## Material Guidelines

-As mentioned, we're aiming for realistic visuals, which can be achieved with physically based rendering ([PBR](https://en.wikipedia.org/wiki/Physically_based_rendering)).
-In HDRP, this means using the [Lit Shader](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.2/manual/lit-material.html).
+We use physically based rendering ([PBR](https://en.wikipedia.org/wiki/Physically_based_rendering)) for realistic visuals.
+In Unity HDRP, this generally means using the [Lit Shader](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.2/manual/lit-material.html).

 > [!note]
-> We're not sure yet whether authors will be able to choose other shaders or even create their own, or whether usage will be restricted.
-We'll update this section as soon as we know more.
-For now, we focus on the how to author using the Lit Shader.
+> We're still determining whether authors will be able to choose other shaders, create their own, or if usage will be restricted.
+We'll update this section as soon as we have more information.
+For now, we focus on authoring using the Lit Shader.

 ### Texture Maps

-In the PBR workflow there are five maps that are most relevant:
+In the PBR workflow, these texture maps are most relevant:

-- Color map, also called diffuse or albedo map
+- Color map (also called diffuse or albedo map)
-- Normal map, often called bump map
+- Normal map (often called bump map)
 - Metallic map
 - Smoothness map (which is an inverted roughness map)
 - Ambient occlusion map

-Unity also supports emissive maps, detail maps, and some others, depending on the material type, but we'll focus on those mentioned above.
+Unity also supports emissive maps, detail maps, and others depending on the material type, but we'll focus on those mentioned above.

 ### Color Maps

-The color of a material are RGB values that contain no lighting information.
+The color map contains RGB values that represent surface color without lighting information.

-If your asset or parts of your asset exist in multiple color variations, you should consider using only gray tones and tint the material with the Lit shader's base color.
-This will make it customizable without having to render out the texture for each color variant (and also more efficient, memory-wise).
+If your asset or parts of your asset exist in multiple color variations, consider using only gray tones and tinting the material with the Lit shader's base color.
+This approach makes it customizable without having to render out textures for each color variant (and is also more memory-efficient).

 {shots of an object with gray and tinted variations}

-As mentioned above, don't bake art that varies into the texture, but use decals instead.
-Single-color decals that come in multiple color variations should also use a gray-tone color map and tinted through the Lit Shader directly, so they can be more easily customized and don't need multiple material instances.
+As mentioned above, don't bake art that varies into the texture; use decals instead.
+Single-color decals that come in multiple color variations should also use a gray-tone color map and be tinted through the Decal Shader directly, making them more easily customizable without requiring multiple material instances.

 ### Normal Maps

-The goal of [Normal Maps](https://en.wikipedia.org/wiki/Normal_mapping) is to fake lighting of bumps and dents.
-In general, the rule is: If a detail doesn't have any silhouette-defining features and isn't deep enough to cast visible shadows, flatten it and bake it as a normal map.
+[Normal Maps](https://en.wikipedia.org/wiki/Normal_mapping) simulate lighting effects on surface details without adding geometry.
+Generally, if a detail doesn't have any silhouette-defining features and isn't deep enough to cast visible shadows, flatten it and bake it as a normal map.

 {shot of an item detailed as geometry, as low poly, and as low poly with normal maps}

-One element that is particularly important for getting realistic visuals are the edges.
-In the real world, light always gets reflected off edges, because they are never perfect.
-To simulate this, **you should always bevel your edges**.
-If your model contains very few prominent edges, you can do that in geometry.
-However, more often than not, baking the bevel into a normal map is the more efficient approach.
+Edges are particularly important for achieving realistic visuals.
+In the real world, light always reflects off edges because they are never perfectly sharp.
+To simulate this, you should always bevel your edges.
+For models with few prominent edges, you can add bevels in the geometry.
+However, baking the bevel into a normal map is typically more efficient.

 {shot of an item with no bevel, baked bevel and geo bevel}

-To summarize, you should use normal maps for:
+Use normal maps for:

 - Surface details (scratches, small dents, panel seams)
 - Shallow details (<5mm in real scale)